carlosmarchan/Handyman-AI---2/docs/technical-specifications.md

 - **`CameraCapture.tsx`**: Handles camera access via `mediaDevices.getUserMedia` and file input for uploading images.
 - **`PhotoGallery.tsx`**: Displays captured/uploaded images.
 Allows for selection, deletion, and reordering (via drag-and-drop).
 - **`Dictation.tsx`**: Uses the browser's `SpeechRecognition` API for voice-to-text.
 - **`ReportGenerator.tsx`**: The most complex component.
 It displays the AI-generated report, manages the chat-based refinement loop, handles the "Evidence Tray" (including initiating annotations and adding more photos), and displays dynamic AI prompt suggestions.
+It utilizes `ReactMarkdown` with a custom, type-safe paragraph renderer to enable features like highlighting newly added text.
-- **`ReportPreview.tsx`**: Renders the final, client-facing report layout and includes the "Save as PDF" functionality.
+- **`ReportPreview.tsx`**: Renders the final, client-facing report layout.
+It now manages the visual layout of supporting photos, allowing the user to switch between 1, 2, and 3-column grids via a tabbed interface.
+It includes the "Save as PDF" functionality, which captures the currently selected photo layout.
+Component props are strictly typed to ensure correctness.
 - **`ImageAnnotationModal.tsx`**: A modal for the image annotation workflow.
 It orchestrates the AI analysis and image editing process.
 - **`/components/icons`**: A collection of simple, reusable SVG icon components.
 - **`/services/geminiService.ts`**: A dedicated module for all interactions with the Google Gemini API.